wpyh/frp/README.md

 ### Forward Unix domain socket

-Expose a Unix domain socket (e.g. the Docker daemon socket) as TCP.
+In this example, we will forward a Unix domain socket (Docker daemon socket) via TCP.

-Configure `frps` same as above.
+Configure frps like the previous [example](#forward-dns-query-request).

-1. Start `frpc` with configuration:
+1. Start `frpc` with configuration, enabling the unix_domain_socket plugin:

   ```ini
   # frpc.ini